seanlinxs/shopping_basket/README.md

 # How to run the command line app:
 ruby main.rb path_to_input_file

-The input file look like:
+The input file looks like:

     Quantity, Product, Price
     1, book, 12.49